House prices post record rise in May as Toronto chill yet ‘to be seen’

 The Teranet-National Bank index measures changes in public land registry prices of single-family homes that have been sold at least twice on record.
 It is not subject to bias based on different types of housing sold in a period, Mr. Pinsonneault said.

-TREB also reported on the value of its MLS HPI index in May, showing benchmark prices in the GTA increased 1.2 per cent in May compared to April.
+TREB also reported on the value of its MLS Home Price Index in May, showing benchmark prices in the GTA increased 1.2 per cent in May compared to April.

 Mr. Pinsonneault said the Teranet data suggests new housing measures introduced by the Ontario government in April may have dampened sales and boosted new listings, but the impact on home prices “remains to be seen.”